 The clock is quickly tickin’ down – less than one month and we are bound for the Emerald Isle.
-We are excited to explore a new part of the planet, live in some cooler temperatures (I am sitting in a pile of sweat as I write this), and of course, beginning a new culinary adventure.
+We are excited to explore top Ireland attractions, live in some cooler temperatures (I am sitting in a pile of sweat as I write this), and of course, beginning a new culinary adventure.

 Lately, we’ve been endeavoring to learn a little about our new home.
 A careful balance must be struck when gathering information though – we don’t really like to learn too much about a new place (preferring instead to experience it first hand), but we don’t want to go in totally blind either.

 So, in order to just find out what we are really dying to know, we decided to do most of our research by approaching several people who have already been there.
 Not only do we want to learn about what to see/do/eat and other important Ireland facts, but we also want to confirm or dispel some of the stereotypes about the Irish.